NetSparkleUpdater/NetSparkle/UPGRADING.md

 * `WebFileDownloader` now deletes files on cancellation of a download like `LocalFileDownloader` did already (1cd2284c41bbe85d41566915965ad2acdb1a61f5)
 * `WebFileDownloader` does not call `PrepareToDownloadFile()` in its constructor anymore.
 Now, it is called after the object is fully created.
 (420f961dfa9c9071332e2e0737b0f287d2cfa5dc)
 * NOTE: If you update to .NET 8+, the location of `JSONConfiguration` save data, by default, will CHANGE due to a change in .NET 8 for `Environment.SpecialFolder.ApplicationData`.
 See: https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/8.0/getfolderpath-unix.
 This may cause user's "skipped version" or other data to be lost unless you migrate this data yourself.
 For most users who are using the defaults, this is likely only a minor (if any) inconvenience at all, but it is worth noting.
+* `AssemblyReflectionAccessor` has been deprecated.
+Please use `AsmResolverAccessor` instead. (#587)
+* `AssemblyDiagnosticAccessor.AssemblyVersion` now returns `FileVersionInfo.GetVersionInfo(assemblyName).ProductVersion` rather than `FileVersionInfo.GetVersionInfo(assemblyName).FileVersion` so we can get semver versioning information

 **Changes/Fixes**